 Sometimes a settlement will secure what you want.
 But, if necessary, this team will go all the way to achieve the right result.
 Our team has won cases in the ECJ (02 v 3G), Supreme Court (Zodiac v Virgin), the High Court (British Telecommunications plc (BT) for Californian client ASSIA,) and IPEC (Cobra UK in a dispute with BOS GmbH & Co.
 KG.)

-Our cutting-edge work won three awards in the space of a few months - TMT team of the Year for Legal Business Awards 2014 and the British Legal Awards and Patent Contentious firm of the Year at the Managing Intellectual Property Awards.
+Our cutting-edge work has won awards such as TMT team of the Year for Legal Business Awards and the British Legal Awards and Patent Contentious firm of the Year at the Managing Intellectual Property Awards.
+We have also won Design Firm of the Year at the Managing Intellectual Property EMEA Awards 2019.
 We offer:

 - Technical excellence - Academic attainments and earlier careers in biochemistry, physics, engineering, IT and microbiology means this team is more than a match for specialist technicians on the other side.
 Take Dr Luke Kempton who is commended for his "scientific understanding" in Legal 500.
 Four of India's fastest growing technology businesses have chosen this team as their lead adviser